IC Electronic Filters Information

 As shown in the above graph, there are several parameters in a practical filter:

-- Passband: The range of frequencies where the output have a gain.
+- Passband: The range of frequencies where the output has a gain.

 - Stopband: The range of frequencies where the output is zero or very small.